ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 Summary
 -------

 You have run a BLASTP (protein-protein) search with ElasticBLAST, producing tabular output that also lists taxonomic information about your matches.
-The BLAST search was selected to be quick and inexpensive to run with a query set of only 548 proteins and the relatively small refseq_protein database.
+The BLAST search was selected to be quick and inexpensive to run with a query set of 548 proteins and the refseq_protein database.

 You used the CloudShell to launch your search.
 The CloudShell has the advantage that it is easy to start up and already has the AWS CLI SDK  and python installed.
 The CloudShell has `limitations <https://docs.aws.amazon.com/cloudshell/latest/userguide/limits.html>`_ and you should consider other environments for further work.
 ElasticBLAST can also be started from your own machine or a cloud instance you have brought up.
 In that case, you will need to make sure that the :ref:`requirements <requirements>` have been met.
 You should also look at :ref:`AWS Configuration <aws_conf>` (below)